faisal3389/template-browser-extension/README.md

 # Link Formatter

-An extension/add-on for browsers to format links.
-When you click on the extension it will display the link of the current tab as an anchor link, html and markdown.

-You can copy the formatted links to the clipboard, as well as add links to a list and then copy the whole list.
+A web extension for browsers to format links.
+When you click on the extension in the browser toolbar to display the link with html and markdown formats.
+You can amend the link text and url to customise it, then click on the copy buttons to copy to the computer's clipboard.

 This is useful to copy and paste links for webpages into blog posts, presentations, emails etc. The main motivation for making this was having to copy the title and url manually so many times.